joaobertacchi/FlashCards/README.md

 1. `yarn start`
 1. Use Expo Client on your device to scan the QR code printed by the last command.

+## App platform

+This app was tested on a real device with Android 8.0 and Expo Client version 2.10.6.

+## Project additions

+* redux / redux-thunk
+* flow
+* eslint
+* jest

 ## Project Specs

 See https://review.udacity.com/#!/rubrics/1215/view